fbalhorn/GettingandCleaningDataCourseProject/README.md

 For the Y prefix, the indices, i.e. the activity codes, are exchanged with the respective activity labels.

-The subject id is included in the column subject_id
+The subject id is included in the column subject_id and the activity is coded in activity_code.

+Using the package reshape2 and the melt function, both the fields activity_code and subject_id are declared as ids and the mean is calculated for the respective remaining variables.

+Finaly, the output file is written using write.table()